Columbia County Should Support a Clean Hudson River

 PCB levels are dangerously high and GE should be held accountable

 Many people rely on the Hudson River for fishing, recreation, tourism, and commerce.
-GE caused serious economic and environmental harm on Columbia County residents when it dumped over a million pounds of toxic polychlorinated biphenyls (PCBs), a known human carcinogen, into the Hudson River.
+GE caused serious economic and environmental harm to Columbia County residents when it dumped over a million pounds of toxic polychlorinated biphenyls (PCBs), a known human carcinogen, into the Hudson River.
 The pollution led to the Hudson River to be designated as a Superfund site, a designation for highly toxic areas.

 RIVER REMAINS TOXIC

 Previous remediation efforts were inadequate.
 In 2017, the U.S. Environmental Protection Agency (EPA) found 54 tons of PCBs remain in the Upper River site.
 Additionally, the report found the previous cleanup efforts were not adequate to protect human health and the environment.
 The report also noted the efforts focused on northern parts of the river, and the Lower Hudson River section, including Columbia County communities, received no health or environmental benefits.
-According to the EPA’s own analysis, it will be, at minimum, over 50 years before New Yorkers can safely eat one half-pound fish meal from the Hudson River once a week without negative health effects.
+According to the EPA’s own analysis, it will be over 50 years before New Yorkers can safely eat one half-pound fish meal from the Hudson River once a week without negative health effects.

 U.S. Fish and Wildlife Service, the National Oceanic and Atmospheric Administration, and the New York State Department of Environmental Conservation (DEC) have expressed the compelling need for a more comprehensive PCB cleanup.

 We believe additional PCB removal and robust habitat reconstruction…will accelerate the recovery of the river and its resources, which will reduce the restoration required and facilitate the ecological and economic recovery of the Hudson River.